saxon1964/neovim-tips/USERGUIDE.md

 ===
 ````

-Anything between --- and === is considered to be a tip description in a markdown text format and will be rendered accordingly.
+Anything between `---` and `===` is considered to be a tip description in markdown text format and will be rendered accordingly.

 ### Conflict Prevention

 To prevent conflicts with builtin tips, user tips are automatically prefixed with `[User] ` by default.
-Do **NOT** add prefix by yourself.
-This means if you create a tip with the title `Join lines`, it will appear as `[User] Join lines` in the interface.
-And it will not interfere with built-in tip with the title `Join lines`.
+Do **NOT** add the prefix yourself.
+This means if you create a tip with the title `Join lines`, it will appear as `[User] Join lines` in the interface and will not interfere with the built-in tip with the title `Join lines`.

 ### Configuration Options